NitadoriNetwork/takibichan/README.md

 ***

 # What's this?
-This bot is a dedicated bot that runs only on the Nitadori Network designated Discord server.
+Takibichan is a Discord bot provided by Nitadori Network.
-It cannot be used on other than the designated server.
+It includes functions necessary for operations such as announcements and inquiries, as well as security protection.
 # About more
 For more information, [please click here.](https://nn.nitadori.net/service/discord-bot/takibichan)
 ***